makehumancommunity/makehuman-static-website/content/MPFB/Docs/rigging_posing/save_load.md

 title: "Saving and loading MPFB poses"
 draft: false
 weight: 15
-description: "How to serialize poses in MPFB"
+description: "How to save and load poses for MPFB characters in Blender: serialising armature pose data so it can be reused across characters and projects."
 alwaysopen: false
 ---